Dan-Buck/kivi-timer/README.md

 ### Endpoints
 - The **fullscreen timer** is the homepage `/`.
 You must interact with the page for sounds to play.
 Click the timer to open the controls.
 - Access the **control panel** by clicking the timer or navigating to `/control` and logging in with the preset key.
 No sound on this page.
 - The **transit area** screen can be accessed at `/transit`.
 This shows which athletes are next up for each boulder.
+Recommended resolution: 1920x1018.
 - View the uploaded **athlete data** at `/athletes`.
 This page is for verification and not user-facing (yet).
 - The **addresses** for the NGROK URL and localhost port are available at `/connections`, returning: json({ ngrokUrl, port })